I have discovered that my blocked nose

 I need to walk down to the roadside florist if I can

 get out of this sweaty blanket into this chilly weather

 and find one of these shitty roses so I can dismember

 its petals one by one.
-I must disembowel this litany if I can
+I speak a litany with every thought,

 she loves me, she loves me not, she wants me extinct